svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/sign.md

 * `Sequence` - The server automatically uses the next Sequence number from the sender's account information.
     * **Caution:** The next sequence number for the account is not incremented until this transaction is applied.
 If you sign multiple transactions without submitting and waiting for the response to each one, you must manually provide the correct sequence numbers for each transaction after the first.
 * `Fee` - If you omit the `Fee` parameter, the server tries to fill in an appropriate transaction cost automatically.
-On the production SGY Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
+On the production RCP Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
     * The `fee_mult_max` and `fee_div_max` parameters limit how high the automatically-provided transaction cost can be, in terms of the load-scaling multiplier that gets applied to the [reference transaction cost](transaction-cost.html#reference-transaction-cost).
 The default settings return an error if the automatically-provided value would use greater than a 10× multiplier.
-However, the production SGY Ledger [typically has a 1000× load multiplier](transaction-cost.html#current-transaction-cost).
+However, the production RCP Ledger [typically has a 1000× load multiplier](transaction-cost.html#current-transaction-cost).
     * The commandline syntax does not support `fee_mult_max` and `fee_div_max`.
-For the production SGY Ledger, you must provide a `Fee` value.
+For the production RCP Ledger, you must provide a `Fee` value.
     * **Caution:** A malicious server can specify an excessively high transaction cost, ignoring the values of `fee_mult_max` and `fee_div_max`.
-* `Paths` - For Payment-type transactions (excluding SGY-to-SGY transfers), the Paths field can be automatically filled, as if you used the [ripple_path_find method][].
+* `Paths` - For Payment-type transactions (excluding RCP-to-RCP transfers), the Paths field can be automatically filled, as if you used the [ripple_path_find method][].
 Only filled if `build_path` is provided.

 ## Response Format